ammarRBK/CodaCity-Cubes-Task/README.md

 3- print npm install hit enter to install the dependencies, 4- after installation done print "node server.js" in your terminal and hit enter,
-5- after you have seen "server is listining on port 4000" message in your terminal Open you browser and print "localhost:4000" to play with our project.
+5- after you have seen "server is listening on port 4000" message in your terminal Open you browser and print "localhost:4000" to play with our project.

-* Thanks for using our project and hope you injoyed using it.
+* Thanks for using our project and hope you enjoyed using it.